 "Look at motorcycles as an example.
 (In) India, it was 100 per cent.
 I got them down to 50 per cent, just by talking for about two minutes.
 It's still 50 per cent vs 2.4 per cent (on imported motorcycles to the US).
 Again, other than that, it's a very fair deal," the president said.

-The US, he alleged, had been taken advantage of by many countries all over the world.
 "They charge us tariffs and taxes, the likes of which nobody has any understanding.
-They're so high and so unfair!
+They are so high and so unfair!
 They also have barriers where we can't go in.
 They have trade barriers that make it impossible for us to sell our farm products and our other products.

 "Whether they think we're very nice or not so smart, they've been doing it for many, many years and we want to end it.
 Many of these are friends, many of these are allies... but, sometimes, allies take advantage of us even more so than our non-allies," he said.

 Trump said the Reciprocal Trade Act would help to solve the problem once and for all.
 "Whatever the tariff for a foreign country is, we place the same tariff on us."